freeCodeCamp/freeCodeCamp/guide/english/bash/bash-wget/index.md

 ---
 ## Bash wget

-Wget is a smal software to revice content from web servers from a terminal.
+Wget is used to receive content from web servers using a terminal.
 Wget supports downloading via HTTP, HTTPS and FTP.

 ### Usage
 ```bash